digital-asset/daml/docs/source/app-dev/app-arch.rst

 It also maintains a watermark of the changes that have either been applied or rejected and will not be retried and the time when it has advanced the watermark.
 The application keeps track of the in-flight command submissions via their submission IDs, but need not persist them.

 #.
-After starting up, the application submits a dummy command with a fresh command ID and submission ID (e.g., a random UUID), but no submission rank or deduplication period.
+After starting up, the application submits a no-op command with a fresh command ID and submission ID (e.g., a random UUID), but no submission rank or deduplication period.
    This should generate a definite-answer completion with a completion offset ``off_start``.
    The application can use the command service for the submission and extract the completion offset from the successful response or the error details of a rejection.
    If the submission fails without generating a completion offset, the application should repeat this step until it receives such a fresh completion offset.